 In his time with the Razorbacks, Petway has worked diligently to ensure that his strength and conditioning style reflects Anderson’s expectations.
 Aligning with the #Fastest40 mantra, Petway’s workouts are explosive and fast.
 Petway’s training platform is functionally bent and is specific to demands of the game and to the athlete’s needs.
 He works closely with each player to develop individualized strength and conditioning programs.

 Prior to joining Anderson and his staff at Arkansas, Petway spent two years as a basketball performance intern at Maryland.
-While in College Park, Md., Petway worked alongside Kyle Tarp and helped run all workouts in the then-new performance center and monitored each athlete’s nutrition and post-workout supplementation.
+While in College Park, Maryland, Petway worked alongside Kyle Tarp and helped run all workouts in the then-new performance center and monitored each athlete’s nutrition and post-workout supplementation.

-Petway was also a key contributor in the player development aspect of Maryland’s strength and conditioning program, and was mentored by David Adkins who is now the player development assistant for the Washington Wizards.
+Petway was also a key contributor in the player development aspect of Maryland’s strength and conditioning program, and was mentored by David Adkins, who is now the player development assistant for the Washington Wizards.